 Do you need to make Git to change a commit message either in the the last commit, or quite a few commits?
 And what about those you’ve already pushed to the remote repository?
 And how quickly can this be fixed before someone sees the swear word you forgot to take out?

 In these examples, your remote repository is called origin, as is the convention, and the commit you want to change is on a branch called my-branch.
-Let's dive in.
+Let's dive in and see how to make Git amend a commit message.

 The Solution to Change the Latest Commit Message